Forming a Critique Group at BARN

 So, you’re writing — and now it’s time for peer review and feedback!
 Critique groups are an excellent way to receive constructive criticism while connecting with other writers.
 A group that meets regularly is also an excellent accountability tool.
 Here’s what you need to know about forming a critique group at BARN.

 - The organizer/contact person for the critique group must be a BARN member.
-Others in the group need not be members but must pay a modest yearly fee to participate.
+Others in the group need not be members but must pay a modest fee to participate.

 - The organizer/contact person should have fob access to the studio.